balsedie/trilomorph/README.md

 - [ ] name the picture

-<sup>the picture has to be named using the specimen's collection number and acronym.
+<sup>the picture has to be named using the specimen's collection acronym and number.
 The file name has to have the suffix _C when it is the cephalon, and _P for the pygidium. **Important:** If a single specimen and picture is used to landmark both cephalon and pygidium, two different files need to be created and named one for the pygidum (_P) and one for the cephalon (_C) </sup>

 ### Landmarking
 - [X] select the specimen